MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_dxgk_monitorlinkinfo_usagehints.md

-### -field Hidden
+### -field Value

+#### - Hidden

 If TRUE, DxgKrnl will hide this display from Win32 so it cannot be a part of the desktop.

-### -field Reserved
+#### - Reserved

 This value is reserved for system use.

-### -field Value